uditalias/swamp/README.md

 When the `waitForReady` service option is `true` the Swamp will wait until the service is ready before running the next `startIndex` service.
 If you want to mark a `waitForReady` service as `ready`, send a message from the service when all async operations ready.

-Fo example, in NodeJS service you can use:
+Fo example, in NodeJS service:

 ```
     //...some async actions...